Jeremy Rowley: Career

 Rowley has appeared in several television shows and films, often portraying somewhat "ballistic" characters, especially on television shows.
-On the Nickelodeon television series iCarly, Rowley (as the character Lewbert) plays a mean and nasty doorman of Bushwell Plaza, where Carly, Freddie, and Spencer all live.
+On the Nickelodeon television series iCarly, Rowley played Lewbert, a mean and nasty doorman of Bushwell Plaza, where Carly, Freddie, and Spencer all live.
 On Carly and Sam's web show, they have a segment called "Messin' With Lewbert" where the two girls play pranks on Lewbert downstairs in the lobby of the building.
 On the show, Lewbert is recognized for having excessive anger outbursts (i.e., when people walk all over the floor he just mopped).

 Rowley has also appeared on The Amanda Show, most notably the sketch called "Blockblister" (a parody of the video retail chain Blockbuster), where he plays a customer angered by the film he rented.
 He is also known as Ming on the podcast Comedy Bang!
 Bang!.

 Rowley is a member of the improvisational and sketch comedy group called The Groundlings, based in Los Angeles, California.
-He also voiced Bunsen on the Nickelodeon animated series Bunsen Is a Beast, for which he gained an Annie Award nomination.
+He also voiced Bunsen on the Nickelodeon animated series Bunsen Is a Beast, for which he received an Annie Award nomination.

 In 2019, Rowley worked as a writer and voice actor in the Fox series Bless the Harts, where he portrayed Jimmy Lee and Mayor Webb, with the latter role being recast in later episodes to Jon Hamm.